help-guide/UHC-Provider-Login/index.rst

 To keep your UHC provider account secure:

-- 🔒 Never share your One Healthcare ID
+-  Never share your One Healthcare ID
-- 🔒 Log out after each session
+-  Log out after each session
-- 🔒 Use strong, updated passwords
+-  Use strong, updated passwords
-- 🔒 Report suspicious activity immediately
+-  Report suspicious activity immediately

 My Experience Using the UHC Provider Portal
 ============================================

 I’ve personally used the UHC provider portal for over a year.
 It’s significantly streamlined our clinic’s operations.

-✅ **Easy Setup**: Registration took just minutes.
+**Easy Setup**: Registration took just minutes.
-✅ **User-Friendly Interface**: The dashboard is intuitive and well-organized.
+**User-Friendly Interface**: The dashboard is intuitive and well-organized.
-✅ **Fast Eligibility Checks**: Patient data returns in seconds, eliminating phone calls.
+**Fast Eligibility Checks**: Patient data returns in seconds, eliminating phone calls.

-Before using the porta